 I often get asked for advice when it comes to home decoration, which is part of the reason why I started blogging about it in the first place.
 My personal esthetic is what I would call ‘comfortable contemporary’.
 Basically, I make things pretty and functional.
 Below are some ideas of ways to make your home beautiful and make it easy to keep it that way.

 #1.
 Buy furniture that will accommodate your stuff.
 If you have a high ceiling, get a big entertainment center with a lot of cabinet space for toys, movies, extra blankets, or whatever you want to hide away.
 If you have a small space, get a few storage ottomans to use as coffee tables, or a console table with storage to place behind the couch.
 You can also have floating wall storage, where you can artfully display your things.
-The key with that is to keep the items from looking cluttered, so keep books up straight with book ends, and make sure there is some empty space to make it look planned.
+It can also be used to hang some of your items with the help of a no drill glue or some hooks, saving a little more of your storage space while keeping it organized.
+The key moreover is to keep the items from looking cluttered, so keep books up straight with book ends, and make sure there is some empty space to make it look planned.
+Think practically as well – when it comes to dangerous items such as cleaning products, you’re going to need a safe way to store them.
+Storemasta has a range of products that can help to store your more risky items, making your home not only tidier but safer too.
+Also, you may want to buy new furnishing for your bathrooms such as a bathtub or a new washbasin that may add to the aesthetics of the room.
+However, you may have to contact local plumbers to make those new fittings in your bathroom.

 If you are unsure of your taste in color, vary a neutral palette, that is usually the most appealing way to go, and add one bold color to make it exciting.
 My home has a palette similar to this one below, and I love it!